 Located on the west coast of southern Sweden, Gothenburg is the second largest city in the country.
 It is the perfect place for those looking for some peace and quiet.

 A university town, located 44 miles north of Stockholm.
 The city is home to some of the best educational centres in the world.
 But don’t let that fool you, this is also a place with vibrant nightlife for those of you who’d like to live it up every so often.

 How to become a resident

 There are no changes in residency rules or registration procedures for UK citizens arriving in Sweden before or on 31st December 2020.
 If you are resident in Sweden by then, you will be able to stay.
 You can follow the official UK government’s guidance on living in Sweden for the latest updates.

 As an EU citizen, you have the right to work, study or live in Sweden without a residence permit.
 You also have the right to start and operate your own business.
-You can read more details at the Swedish Migration Agency’s website.
+You can read more details on the Swedish Migration Agency’s website.
 If you plan to live in Sweden for more than a year, you must register with the Swedish Population Register, following which the Swedish authorities will issue you an ID number.

 Working in Sweden